arkjedrz/zxc/README.md

 ### Definition file

+#### Defining a command

 Following fields are used to define a command:

 - command name is used as a key
-- `command` - command to run
+- `command` - shell command to run - mandatory
-- `description` - optional command description
+- `description` - description - optional
-- `arguments` - optional arguments
+- `arguments` - arguments - optional

+#### Defining an argument

 Following fields are used to define an argument:

 - argument name is used as a key
-- `description` - optional argument description
+- `flags` - list of flags - mandatory
+  - named arguments contain flags starting with `-` and/or `--`:
+    - multiple short/long flags cannot be defined for the same argument
+    - 1 or 2 flags are expected
+  - positional arguments contain flag not starting with `-` or `--`.
+  - argument cannot be simultanously named and positional
-- `default` - optional default value - if not defined, then argument is required
+- `default` - default value - optional
-- `long` - optional long version of parameter, argument name is used by default
+  - argument is considered required if default value is not specified
-- `short` - optional short version of parameter, must be single character long
+- `description` - description - optional

 ### Argument substitution